F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

     Note that if --auth_key is used, this will be ignored.

 *   auth_iv: set the auth IV to be used.
-Bytes has to be separated with ":"
+Bytes have to be separated with ":".

 *   auth_iv_random_size: set the size of the auth IV, which will be generated randomly.

     Note that if --auth_iv is used, this will be ignored.

-*   aead_algo: select the AEAD algorithm (default is aes-gcm)
+*   aead_algo: select the AEAD algorithm.
+(Default is aes-gcm.)

-*   aead_op: select the AEAD operation to perform: ENCRYPT or DECRYPT
+*   aead_op: select the AEAD operation to perform: ENCRYPT or DECRYPT.

-    (default is ENCRYPT)
+    (Default is ENCRYPT.)

 *   aead_key: set the AEAD key to be used.
-Bytes has to be separated with ":"
+Bytes have to be separated with ":".

 *   aead_key_random_size: set the size of the AEAD key,